OctopusDeploy/blog/blog/2021-12/aws-vpc-public-private/index.md

 > a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.

 A private subnet does not route traffic to an internet gateway.
-Resources in a private subnet do not have public IP addresses, and can only communicate with resources in other subnets within the same VPC.
+Resources in a private subnet do not have public IP addresses, and can only communicate with resources in other subnets in the same VPC.

-One or more subnets can be placed within a VPC.
-It is possible to mix and match public and private subnets within a VPC, allowing some resources in the VPC to access the internet, and some to only access other resources in the VPC.
+One or more subnets can be placed in a VPC.
+It is possible to mix and match public and private subnets in a VPC, allowing some resources in the VPC to access the internet, and some to only access other resources in the VPC.

-In a VPC with public and private subnets, it is possible to route outgoing internet traffic from the private subnets through a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).
+In a VPC with public and private subnets, it's possible to route outgoing internet traffic from the private subnets through a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).
 Much like your home router, a NAT Gateway allows outbound internet traffic to be established, and for responses to those outbound requests to be routed back to the device in the private subnet.
 But a connection can not be initiated from an external connection through a NAT Gateway.

 A VPC with public and private subnets is the most complicated to build, but offers the most flexibility when deploying instances that can either be accessed from the public internet, or can only be accessed from within the VPC.